-First held in 2020, #HiddenHeroesDay is a national day, on 29 September each year, paying tribute to the #HiddenHeroes working in UK prisons, IRCs, probation and youth justice services.
+Launched in 2020 by HRH The Princess Royal, #HiddenHeroesDay is a national day – held at the end of September each year – paying tribute to the #HiddenHeroes working in UK prisons, IRCs, probation and youth justice services.

 “To have a day where people have gone, ‘we see you, you are not forgotten, this is for you’, it’s wonderful.”